DaAlbrecht/thesis-TEKO/content/Evaluation.typ

 caption: "lapin connection",
 )

-Rust does not have a built in asynchronous runtime.
+Rust does not have a built-in asynchronous runtime.
 Instead, it relies on external asynchronous runtimes. lapin supports several different asynchronous runtimes.
 This makes it a bit more complicated to establish a connection compared to other languages, where the asynchronous runtime is built into the language.